 If each application ran completely independently, then we could share configuration management code as we know it today.
 The problem is that applications in the enterprise always need to be integrated with other applications.
 A particular business makes unique choices of combinations of applications to integrate for particular situations.
 Configuration management tools force us to blend all of those choices into a single tower of babel that reflects the unique landscape inside that enterprise.

 Whether it is Chef, Puppet, Salt, Ansible, or Terraform – that enterprise configuration management code cannot simply be taken to another enterprise, because it mixes up knowledge of the applications with knowledge of the particular business and situations those applications are being used.
-Charmed Operators and the Charmed OLM solve this.
+Charms and Juju solve this.

 Reusable packages of operations code get wider scrutiny which helps identify security issues faster.
 Reuse of operations code in different scenarios attracts a wider range of contributors and with that, a wider range of skills.
 Security is a many-layered challenge, and the breadth of participation in operator development raises the bar for all users of those operators.

 Since all deployment and configuration of the application is handled by the operator, manual mistakes are fewer and easier to discover.
 Policy can be enforced consistently, regardless of the cloud or infrastructure being used.